iterative/dvc.org/content/docs/command-reference/cache/index.md

 > [File link types](/doc/user-guide/large-dataset-optimization#file-link-types-for-the-dvc-cache)
 > for more information on file links on different platforms.

-For cache configuration options, refer to `dvc config cache`.
+> For more cache-related configuration options refer to `dvc config cache`.

 ## Options